holarchyclub/guides-and-cheatsheets/install-docker-on-ubuntu.md

-# This is a guide for installing a specific version of docker on Ubuntu linux
+# This is a guide for installing a specific version of docker on Ubuntu linux (or deb linux)

-## THIS IS ARCHITECTURE SPECIFIC ! watch out for your processor (ARM / intel / AMD) and x32 / x64 bit as well as the flavor of your OS
+### if you have a raspberry pi refer to "install-docker-on-raspbian" instead

 ## now let's get started
 ### open a terminal on your ubuntu 20 system
- we first will clear any docker versions just in case - if you already have a good docker install skip ahead to "check status"
+#### we first will clear any docker versions just in case
+### if you already have a good docker install skip ahead to "check status"

 ```
 sudo apt-get remove docker docker-engine docker.io containerd runc